 Reflecting on your own experiences with child guidance will help you implement positive child guidance practices.
 Try sharing your thoughts and beliefs with a trusted colleague who also works in the field of family child care.
 You may be someone that families will turn to when they need assistance with a child’s challenging behavior and with maintaining a positive relationship with their child.
 Reflecting about your beliefs and background may be a new learning experience or a paradigm shift in how to think about and constructively teach children new strategies and behaviors instead of using punishment to address children’s mistakes.
-It is important that you have a strong understanding of positive guidance strategies.
+It is important that you have a strong understanding of child development and positive guidance strategies.
 You can help the families you serve who may be overwhelmed when addressing their child’s behavior.

 What is Guidance?

 According to Marian C. Marion, positive child guidance is based on principles of developmentally appropriate practice (2013).
 Dan Gartrell defines guidance as “a way of teaching that nurtures each child’s potential through consistently positive (sometimes firm, but always friendly) interactions; classroom management that teaches rather than punishes.”
 (2012, p.
 156).
 Adults who use positive guidance in their daily interactions with children accept that a primary goal is to help each individual child to:

 - Feel safe and secure

 - Learn to cope with a variety of stressors

 Interpersonal relationships are key to facilitating the use of positive guidance across the child care environment (e.g., in the family child care home, outdoors, and on community outings).
 You, as a provider focus on showing respect, warmth, and positive regard toward each individual child.

 Your personal values and commitment to the use of positive guidance principles will be evident in your daily interactions with children and their families.
 Strong interpersonal relationships are essential to bringing these principles to life during daily care-giving routines and activities.